atsai24/Time-for-Tennis/README.md

  ---
  ## Introduction
  Singles tennis is a greuling, tiring, and highly intense form of competition.
 Due to the nature of the 1 vs. 1, there is no delegating or relying on teammates.
-Every serve, point, and hit relies entirely upon the individual player's performance, thus it is natural for players to take time between points to gather and ready themselves for the next serve, especially before points that matter more.
+Every serve, point, and hit relies entirely upon the individual player's performance, thus it is natural for players to take time between points to gather and ready themselves for the next serve.
+However, not every point is created equal; some points effect the game more than others.
 According to all-time great athlete LeBron James, "Two points is not two points.
 I'll explain it to you later."
 What did he mean by that?
 I'll explain it to you later.

- Meanwhile, in this analysis, I attempt to quantify some of the psychological factors of Tennis, by exploring a dateset of measured times after the end of a point and before the next serve in the 2015 French Open.
+In this analysis, I attempt to quantify some of the psychological factors of Tennis, by exploring a dateset of measured times after the end of a point and before the next serve in the 2015 French Open.

  ## Data
  The Data was collected by Carl Bialik from FiveThirtyEight for his [analysis](https://fivethirtyeight.com/features/why-some-tennis-matches-take-forever/) of why some tennis matches take so long.
 Using a stopwatch, he measured the time it took for 15 players to serve in the 2015 French Open.